deepsaia/tinydsl/README.md

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)

 **TinyDSL** is a modular, agent-ready framework for exploring and testing domain-specific languages (DSLs).
-It currently supports four DSLs:
+It currently supports five DSLs:

 * 🎨 **Gli** — graphics DSL for procedural image generation
 * 🗣️ **Lexi** — text DSL for structured, expressive text generation and reasoning
 * 🧮 **TinyCalc** — unit conversion DSL for novel units and calculations
 * 🗄️ **TinySQL** — simplified query DSL for data operations
+* 🔢 **TinyMath** — general-purpose arithmetic calculator with variables and functions

 All DSLs are served via a unified **FastAPI backend** and are designed to be invoked by **LLM agents** or external REST clients.